“Hi. I’m Janet,” my roommate introduced herself in her heavy Midwestern accent. “But I prefer to be called Krishna.”

 Completely off the grid, there’s nothing to do here but unplug: to eat, sleep, rest and soak.
 Free from distractions of life, you can’t help but to slow down and notice your own thoughts or listen to your own voice (cringe).
 That, and notice the behavior of others who are at the retreat….
 Which is, by far, one of the most entertaining things about visiting a place like Breitenbush.

 The primary reason I was there, though, aside from a sociological study, was to sing kirtan.
 And sing we did: Three hours each morning and night, we chanted in Sanskrit.
 It was a voicebox bootcamp.
-I spent the first day or two resisting in tedious delirium, which surprisingly softened into a meditative and joyful experience.
+I spent the first three days resisting in tedious delirium, which sometimes softened into a meditative experience and sometimes still sucked ass.
 Every night, my throat was sore from the 5th chakra workout.

 Our leader Jai Uttal was a surprisingly humble dude for all of his yoga music celeb notoriety.
 I had previously assumed, based on his name, that Jai had a traditional Hindi upbringing; on the banks of the Ganges, maybe.
 Once at the retreat, however, I discovered Jai was actually an Art Garfunkel look-alike who had been born into a nice Jewish family from Queens.